Baltimore's Top Cop Resigns Days After Being Charged With Not Filing Tax Returns

 Last week, federal prosecutors charged De Sousa with "willfully" failing to file returns for tax years 2013, 2014 and 2015.
 The Baltimore Sun reports that De Sousa faces possible prison time and fines of up to $75,000 for all charges.

-De Sousa, in a statement posted to Twitter last week, said he accepted full responsibility for not filing the returns, although he emphasized that he had paid taxes through withholding from his salary.
+De Sousa, in a statement posted to Twitter last week, said he accepted full responsibility for not filing the returns, although he emphasized that he had paid taxes through withholdings from his salary.
 He called his failure to file returns "a source of embarrassment."

-"While there is no excuse for my failure to fulfil my obligations as a citizen and public official, my only explanation is that I failed to sufficiently prioritize my personal affairs," he added.
+"While there is no excuse for my failure to fulfill my obligations as a citizen and public official, my only explanation is that I failed to sufficiently prioritize my personal affairs," he added.

 This is the latest black eye for a police department already under intense scrutiny.